I have been traveling the world full-time for almost half of my life, but there is still one thing that I don’t like about traveling – packing.

 - Protein powder (30 gram serving for each day of the trek) – just mix it with water and have it as a snack at the hut, so you can look like Arnold Schwarzenegger at the end of the trek

-Luckily there isn’t much hiking gear you need to have with you on hut to hut hikes in the Dolomites.
+Luckily there isn’t much hiking gear you need to put on your packing list for a hut-to-hut trek in the Dolomites.

-There is no necessity of carrying a tent, sleeping bag or cooking sets because not only do the huts offer a comfortable nights sleep in a real bed, but also have restaurants on-site!
+There is no necessity of carrying a tent, sleeping bag, or cooking set because not only do the huts offer a comfortable night’s sleep in a real bed, but also have restaurants on-site!
 That’s the reason lightweight hiking is possible in the Dolomites!

 There are however still a few things you need to pack all enlisted below.

-Silk sleeping bag liner – it is required at the huts to prevent direct contact with the sheets.
+A silk sleeping bag liner – is required at the huts to prevent direct contact with the sheets.
 They are not washed every day!

 Microfibre trekking towel – you do need to wash yourself every now and again after all